robivictor/ussd-framework/docs/tutorial.md

 <img src="img/tutorial/5.PNG">

-We cannot navigate to other screens because they don't exist yet, but now we know our menu is showing.
+We can't navigate to other screens, because they don't exist yet, but now we know our menu displays as expected.

 Now let us add the first sub-screen.